WargLlih/ionlog/README.md

 			// your custom writer
 		),

-		// (Optional) WithStaicFields sets the static fields for the logger, every log will have these fields. ionlog.WithStaicFields(map[string]string{
+		// (Optional) WithStaticFields sets the static fields for the logger, every log will have these fields. ionlog.WithStaticFields(map[string]string{
 			"computer-id": "1234",
 			// your custom fields
 		}),